Basics

 Robotic Surgery

-May 2023
+Posted: May 1, 2023

-The term Robotic Surgery can be misleading, as the majority of currently available systems lack programmability or autonomy.
+The term Robotic Surgery can be misleading, as the majority of currently available systems still lack programmability or autonomy.
 At present, the term primarily pertains to remote systems utilized for soft-tissue surgery, enabling the remote execution of advanced endoscopic procedures.
-It is important to note that the surgeon remains the active participant in the surgical process, operating in a master-slave configuration interacting with the robotic device to carry out the procedure
+It is important to note that the surgeon remains the active participant in the surgical process, operating in a master-slave configuration interacting with the robotic device to carry out the procedure.

 Learn more: